Former England great Jimmy Greaves dies aged 81

 "We are extremely saddened to learn of the passing of the great Jimmy Greaves, not just Tottenham Hotspur's record goalscorer but the finest marksman this country has ever seen," the club said.

-Tottenham will pay an emotional tribute to Greaves when they host Chelsea in a fitting Premier League fixture on Sunday.
+Tottenham planned to pay an emotional tribute to Greaves when they hosted Chelsea in a fitting Premier League fixture on Sunday.

-The players will wear black armbands, while Greaves' former team-mates including Martin Chivers and Steve Perryman are expected to be in attendance.

-West Ham, another of Greaves' old teams, will hold a minute's applause ahead of Sunday's match against Manchester United, while players will also wear black armbands.
+West Ham, another of Greaves' old teams, held a minute's applause ahead of Sunday's match against Manchester United, with an image of the striker displayed on the stadium's big screen.

 Greaves' former Tottenham team-mate Alan Mullery led the tributes, saying: "I can picture Jimmy on the field, side-footing the ball past the keeper.
 He was a wonderful footballer, the best goalscorer to ever play.

-"He scored goals for fun, you'd be irritated that he'd not touched the ball and then bang, back in the net.
-He was the best goalscorer I have ever seen."
+"He scored goals for fun, you'd be irritated that he'd not touched the ball and then bang, back in the net."

 A member of England's 1966 World Cup-winning squad, Greaves scored 44 goals in his 57 appearances for England.